Luxo736/CallumChalmers29-crispy-disco/test-data/README-data.md

 ##ePygenetics Test Data

 This is the test data set for the programme ePygenetics.
-Instructions on how to run the tests and how to run the programme using this data can be found in the [main README file](https://github.com/UOA-MEDSCI-736/CallumChalmers29-crispy-disco/blob/master/README.md).
+Instructions on how to run the tests and how to run the programme using this dataset can be found in the [main README file](https://github.com/UOA-MEDSCI-736/CallumChalmers29-crispy-disco/blob/master/README.md).

 ## Licensing